 These symptoms do not necessarily mean you have COVID-19.
 They are similar to other illnesses that are much more common, such as colds and flu.
 But just in case, you should avoid close or prolonged contact with people you live with even before being tested.

 If you need urgent assistance, call 111.

-Level 2 is in place - it's about getting business back and being a little more social.
+Level 2 will be in place - it's about being a little social and keeping business running.
 This is the best thing we can all do to stop the spread of COVID-19.
 It will save lives.

 For a full rundown of the requirements of Level 2, as well as a great deal of good advice, go to the national COVID-19 response site.
 If you are concerned about businesses or individuals not complying with lockdown requirements you can report them to the police via an online form.

 AVA COVID-19 Information Hub has some key ways to reduce the chance the virus spreads:

 We have no shortage of options for exercising in Arrowtown – you may now travel to do the activity.
 You can go for a swim at the beach, a day walk, or fishing from a wharf.

 AVA COVID-19 Information Hub has tips for keeping ourselves safe.